-Artists’ books have emerged as an energetic contemporary artform over the last forty years.
-Developing from their last materialisation in the 1960s as a way of bypassing the constraints of the gallery; as a vehicle for the dissemination of ideas and a radical format of bringing art to a wider public through artists self-publishing their work.
-This notion of making art in an affordable non-wall based format led to the growth of what we now recognise as the artist’s book, from traditional printed matter to e-books.
+Artists’ books have emerged as an energetic contemporary artform since the 1960s in their bypassing the constraints of the gallery; as a vehicle for the dissemination of ideas and a radical format of bringing art to a wider public through artists self-publishing their work.
+This notion of making art in an affordable non-wall based format led to the growth of what we now recognise as the artist’s book, from traditional printed matter to digital bookworks.

 As part of our research we explore many aspects of artists’ publishing: from the conception and history of the artist’s book to creative processes and output, current developments and critical assessments of the subject.
 Through our research projects and collaborations, we hope to widen critical discourse within the book arts field.